 There’s no “best” poultry farm loan; The financing product that will benefit your specific situation the most will depend on your needs, circumstances, and business model.
 However, each financing product has characteristics that make one more advantageous than another.

-For example, term loans are a great option for any entrepreneur that knows exactly how much a challenge or opportunity will cost them.
+For example, term loans are a great option for any entrepreneur who knows exactly how much a challenge or opportunity will cost them.

 If you’re looking for a more flexible option to help you stay one step ahead of the curve, you can’t go wrong with a business line of credit.
 For equipment, you’ll likely choose equipment financing to get you across the finish line.